testit-tms/api-client-python/docs/ParametersApi.md

 Get all parameters

   Use case    [Optional] User sets isDeleted field value    [Optional] If User sets isDeleted field value as true, System search all deleted parameters    [Optional] If User sets isDeleted field value as false, System search all parameters which are not deleted    If User did not set isDeleted field value, System search all parameters    System returns array of all found parameters(listed in response model)

 ### Example

 * Api Key Authentication (PrivateToken):
-* Api Key Authentication (Identity.Application):
+* Api Key Authentication (Cookies):

 ```python
 import time